mgsweet/Apex-NoRecoil-2021/README.md

 ## Usage
 The default mouse sensitivity is `5.0`.
 Change the sens in `settings.ini` to yours.

-You need to have AutoHotKey pre-installed on your computer if you want to run the apexmaster.ahk file directly.
+You need to have AutoHotKey pre-installed on your computer if you want to run the `apexmaster.ahk` file directly.

-Otherwise, you can just use the apexmaster.exe file in the /bin.
+Otherwise, you can just use the `apexmaster.exe` file in the `/bin`.

 After running the script, every time you press `1`, `2` or `E`, the script will detect your current weapon and provide compensation while you click `L Button` while holding your `R Button`.
 It cannot detect the weapon when you get one by "licking a dead player's box"(I haven't done this yet).
 But once you click any of the three buttons mention above, the detection should work :)